Resources to help you embody a sense of awake and connected wisdom

 Remember that the rainbow Universe soup is in all these places at the same time, but that the parts of experience – the Universe as a whole and the beings experiencing the Universe – keep it separate from itself also at the same time.
 They can’t solely be boiled down to Universe Soup – they are here in all their complexity of expression, too.

 Essentially what this is saying is that if you follow cause and effect all the way back, the entire concept completely dissolves; everything becomes a symbiosis that everyone and everything is inextricably enmeshed in together in a way that can’t be solved.
+The karmic force aspect of it also necessitates that everything contains cosmic intelligence – it is all a divine order and expression.

 For reasons that I can’t be bothered to explain here I have used a donut to represent the Universe.